mopidy/mopidy-local-images/README.rst

 Web clients access to album art embedded in local media files.
 It does so by acting as a *proxy* between Mopidy's ``local scan`` command and the actual local library provider being used.
-Images are extracted from media files and stored separately while scanning, and corresponding image URIs are inserted into Mopidy data models, so clients can access these images through Mopidy's integrated Web server.
-Other requests are delegated to the actual local library provider as-is.
+Images are extracted from media files and stored as individual image files while scanning, and corresponding image URIs are inserted into Mopidy data models.
+Clients can then access these images through an included Mopidy Web extension.
+All other requests are delegated to the actual local library provider as-is.

 Album art stored in separate files is also supported.
-External image files will be considered if they reside in the same directory as the scanned media files, and file names match a configurable pattern.
+External image files will be considered if they reside in the same directory as the scanned media files and file names match a configurable pattern.

-Please note, however, that support for local album art depends on whether your client supports album image URIs as provided by Mopidy's data model.
-For example, `some clients`_ still ignore any images provided by this extension, and will try to retrieve matching album art from external services instead.
+Please note that support for local album art depends on whether your client supports album images as provided by Mopidy's data model.
+For example, some clients will ignore any images provided by this extension, and will retrieve album art from external services instead.

 Installation